FbW-E10/SPA-Lessons/3-Asynchronous Programming/2-Error handling-try-catch/README.md

 ## ASYNC AWAIT

-Promises are an important JS concept - you will see them a lot in modern JS and especially the next course module!
+Promises are an important JS concept.

 Remember: promise syntax is clearer than callback hell/"pyramid of doom" syntax.